sathish316/object_dojo/README.markdown

 1. One level of indentation per method
 2. Don’t use the ELSE keyword
-3. Wrap all primitives and Strings￼￼
+3. Wrap all primitives and Strings￼(Not implemented)
 4. First class collections
 5. One dot per line
-6. Don’t abbreviate
+6. Don’t abbreviate (Not implemented)
 7. Keep all entities small
 8. No classes with more than two instance variables
 9. No getters/setters/properties

+### Installation

+To install object dojo

+$ gem install object_dojo

 ### Usage

-Run the command line utility dojo in your current project folder.
+Run the command line utility dojo with path to code

-myapp$ dojo
+$ dojo /path/to/code

 ### Configure